ADHD & Learning Disability Support Services

 Process and Determination of Accommodation(s)

-The student initiates the interactive process by requesting an intake meeting with CFLC staff, and completing the Student Intake Form (obtained at the CFLC).
+The student initiates the interactive process by submitting documentation and requesting an intake meeting with CFLC staff.
+An Intake form will be emailed to the student upon receipt of documentation.

 Seniors, Woods College students, graduate students: please submit documentation to: